 Minor Unpermitted Impacts: Applies to projects where no permit was obtained in advance of unpermitted impacts that do not require compensatory mitigation, when permitted, (e.g. typically unpermitted impacts less than 0.10 acre of wetland or open water, or 300 linear feet of streambed impact and no special resources, such as threatened and endangered species, exist within the project area).
-For surface water withdrawals, a minor unpermitted impacts could be more or less than the thresholds indicated depending on additional factors, such as harm to human health or the environment and the effects on the regulatory program.
+For surface water withdrawals, a minor unpermitted impact applies to a withdrawal that is less than 90 million gallons per month.
+Minor unpermitted impacts could be more or less than the thresholds indicated depending on additional factors, such as harm to human health or the environment and the effects on the regulatory program.